Heat pump never shuts off,

-Now, if it isn't extremely cold out (above 35 degrees) and your heat pump just seems to run all the time, then this does indeed indicate a problem.
-And along with this usually comes a higher than normal electric bill, lower supply temperatures, and sometimes icing of the outdoor unit.
+Now, if it isn't extremely cold out (above 35 degrees) and your heat pump seems to run all the time, then this could indicate a problem.
+And along with this, usually comes a higher than normal electric bill, lower supply temperatures, and sometimes icing of the outdoor unit.

 Below is a list of possible causes.
 Items in red usually require a service call.
 Items in blue however can be addressed, some even fixed by the homeowner.

 Red = Professional fix | Blue = Homeowner fix

 - Undersized equipment and/or ductwork

 - Low refrigerant charge